taktik/odoo-docker-images/rsync/readme.md

 You can configure some parameters with the following environment variables that you can define when launching the container:

+- RSYNC_PATTERN
+the pattern of the files to be copied.
+Default is *.dump.
 - RSYNC_FROM
 the host and directory to rsync the contents from.
 For instance: root@10.0.2.11:/sync
 - RSYNC_FROM_PORT